Gail Miller (businesswoman): Recyclops

-On June 17, 2022, Larry H. Miller Company announced that it was investing an undisclosed sum in Recyclops, a Utah start-up company that recycles materials such as polystyrene, film, batteries, lightbulbs, and textiles that are difficult to handle and serves often neglected rural areas.
+On June 17, 2022, the LHM Company announced that it was investing an undisclosed sum in Recyclops, a Utah start-up company that recycles materials such as polystyrene, film, batteries, lightbulbs, and textiles that are difficult to handle and serves often neglected rural areas.
 Recyclops operates on a subscription model.
 Recyclops was founded in 2014.
 As of 2022, it operated in 18 states.